muzzletov/ansi-escape-dart/README.md

 # ansi-escape-dart
-provides a Process class implementation next to the official one with the addition of ANSI characters
+This is a Process class implementation next to the official one with the addition that it also provides the ANSI characters potentially printed by the child process